There are many places in the world people talk about and you wonder “Is that place really that great?“

 The top floor can only be reached by elevator and it’s 14-17 euro.

-I never went to the top, but I can’t imagine it being much more amazing for an additional 10 euro.
+I never went to the top, but I can’t imagine it being so much better for an extra 10 euro.

 The small island in the middle of the Seine River.